mariodavid/cuba-component-scheduled-reports/README.md

 This application component lets you schedule reports and execute them periodically.

 It allows to define a schedule for a report to be executed.
-The target report file is stored CUBAs File Storage and optionally can be additionally send out via Email.
+The target report file is stored CUBAs File Storage and optionally can be additionally sent out via Email.

 ## Installation